Skip To Main Content text.skipToNavigation

 • Storing toys, books, and other items

-• Extra play space for young children
+• Maximising play space for young children

 1. Make it clear to your child that although the area underneath can be used socially, the top bunk should remain as a sleeping area only and should not be used for playing or socialising – only one person should ever be on the top bunk at one time.